How to Sew Your Own Pillow Cases in 4 Different Sizes

 - Sew the hem in place by stitching as close to the turned-under edge as possible.
 In the photo, the inside edge of the left edge of the presser foot is a guide, riding along the edge of the pressed edge and the needle position is at the farthest possible left setting, placing the stitches just on the edge of the fold.

 - Turn the pillowcase right side out and press.

 - Use embroidery.
 One side of a solid colored pillowcase can be embellished with a fun or decorative embroidery design.
 Consider a favorite quote, a line from a song, even a joke for friends with a good sense of humor.

 - Explore quilt stores for a wide array of fabric choices.

-- Buy sheets on clearance to make your own pillowcases.
+- Buy sheets on clearance to make your pillowcases.

-- Before you assemble the pillowcase, find the center front and applique a... design on one side of the pillowcase.
-Only do one side so that the other side remains smooth for sleeping.
+- Before you assemble the pillowcase, find the center front and applique design on one side of the pillowcase.
+Leave the other side plain so it will be smooth against the face for sleeping.

 - Sew the hem in place using a decorative stitch that is built into your sewing machine.
 Many of us have all kinds of built-in options that we never use.
 This is a great time to use those decorative stitches.

-- If you're a little short on fabric, consider making a baby hem and adding wide flat trim on top of the baby hem.
+- If you're a little short on fabric, consider making a narrow or rolled hem and adding wide flat trim or purchased lace or ruffle trim on top of the hem.

-- Look at different types of fabric. a quality flannel makes wonderful pillowcases and many people like a lightweight stretch-fabric pillowcase.
+- Consider different types of fabric.
+A quality flannel makes cozy pillowcases and lightweight jersey knit will make a very soft pillowcase.